blackballoons/blackballoons.github.io/_posts/2021-01-15-my-options.md

 date: '2021-01-15 17:50'
 ---

-though the journey not all rosy
+though the journey not rosy
-many months gone already
+many months passed per custom (no discount)
-all I have to show is
-precious few, meaning none

 reading-up or lounging
 running or binging
+nothing changed except
-nothing much except the world in misery
+the world still in misery

-desperate and lazy such sinful combination
+desperate and lazy
+such sinful combination
-same options but older
+precious few, meaning none
+is all I have to show for

+dreadful to crawl back
+to same escape hatches
-harried, jagged and bare
+harried, jagged and cowered

-working for company
+working for a company
 (remote or otherwise)
 copy writing or translating
-making up words in broad daylight
+making up non-meaning in broad daylight

-giving myself more days
-a questionable notion
-but hope to make options
+just hoping to make options
+pretty questionable notion
-because waiting for Godot is not a solution
+because waiting for Godot
+(who would have known) is not a solution